Duchesne, Utah: Recreation

-Duchesne City and the surrounding area play host to some of the best camping, fishing, boating, hunting, hiking, water skiing, and ATV riding in the state. to the west of Duchesne city is Fred Hayes State Park.
+Four miles to the west of Duchesne city is Fred Hayes State Park at Starvation.
 Starvation Reservoir is the base of the state park.
 Located on the Strawberry River, it was created as part of the Central Utah Project and is great fishing and boating lake with stocks of rainbow trout, smallmouth bass, walleye, yellow perch, and Utah chub.
 The current catch and release state record for walleye and Utah chub are held at Starvation.
 The reservoir has 3500 acre of surface area and is great for boating.
 There are four boat ramps; the largest is at the marina, which also hosts RV parking, boat docs, campsites, hot showers, and an RV waste dump.
 Activities at Starvation Reservoir include the annual Starvation Walleye Classic and Desert Bass Busters Club Tourny.

-On the banks of the Strawberry River that runs through town is a boardwalk that not only has beautiful views but also is great to fish from.
-Other great stream fishing can be had on the Duchesne River and Rock Creek.

 The High Uintas wilderness area is 30 mi to the north and boasts great camping, hiking, and fishing.